-Ridgeland's Public Works Department is pleased to present to you the 2019 Annual Water Quality Report to inform you about the quality of water and services we deliver to you every day.
-Our constant goal is to provide a safe and dependable supply of drinking water, and we work consistently to improve the water treatment process and protect our water resources.
-Ridgeland's water source is three deep-water supply wells in the Cockfield Aquifer and four deep-water supply wells in the Sparta Aquifer.
+The City of Ridgeland is pleased to present to you the 2021 Annual Water Quality Report to inform you about the quality of water and services we deliver to you every day.
+Our constant goal is to provide a safe and dependable supply of drinking water, and we consistently monitor our water treatment processes in order to provide quality water to our customers.
+The source of Ridgeland's drinking water is from three groundwater supply wells in the Cockfield Aquifer and five groundwater supply wells in the Sparta Aquifer.